 As a sales leader, your key to success is to do everything in your power to mitigate your risk of being flagged as “Spam” or “Scam Likely.”
 There’s no magic tactic that will guarantee you avoid these flags, but there are many things you can do to help mitigate your risk.
 Be sure to access our free checklist here to gain tactical insight on how to deal with "Spam" or "Scam Likely" flags.

 Aside from the action items in the checklist, one of the best things you can do to fight “Scam Likely” flags and improve live answer rates is to work with the right partner, like PhoneBurner.
 Trying to win this fight by yourself is beyond challenging.

-Our team has deep relationships with Hiya, First Orion, and TNS, the companies who work with AT&T, Verizon, and T-Mobile on the reputational analytics algorithms that flag calls.
+Our team has deep relationships with Hiya, First Orion, and TNS, the companies who work with the major carriers on the reputational analytics algorithms that flag calls.
 If your numbers get flagged, PhoneBurner will directly engage with these companies to help you navigate the situation, so you can focus on what matters most—your work.

 When looking at the quarters in a year, and the months within a given quarter, certain trends emerge around when prospects answer the phone most regularly.
 At the same time, a definite buying cycle becomes apparent from the data that can help teams optimize their outbound sales strategies and strike while the iron is hot.

 Your calls have the highest potential of being answered in Q1, and this begins to decrease as we go into Q2 and Q3.
 It hits the lowest point in Q4.